 Registrations

-Pep's Week is free, but registration is required.
+Pep's Week is free but requires prior registration.
 It couldn't be easier!
 Simply register by clicking on the button below:

-Like every year, the Faculty of Medicine will be opening its doors on its campuses in Nîmes and Montpellier (ADV) for one day on Saturday, February 12, 2022.
-This day will be an opportunity for our future students to meet our professors, academic staff and students currently enrolled in medical and paramedical programs.
+As it does every year, the Faculty of Medicine will open its doors on its campuses in Nîmes and Montpellier (ADV) for a day on Saturday, February 12, 2022.
+This day will be an opportunity for our future students to meet our professors, our academic staff, and our students currently enrolled in medical and paramedical programs.

-To date, the event has been maintained and will be held in accordance with current government guidelines.
+As of today, the event is still scheduled to take place and will be held in accordance with current government guidelines.

 A day exploring our two main campuses

-Open to all, parents as well as high school and university students, this day will be held on our two main campuses, from 10am to 4pm:
+Open to everyone, including parents, high school students, and students considering a change of direction, this event will be held on our two main campuses from 10 a.m. to 4 p.m.:

 Add Content here